xdy/xdy-pf2e-workbench/README.md

           about Flat Checks to rolls.
 It is far from complete, but it's a good start.
 To use it add it to your character.
 It currently handles: Target is undetected, hidden, invisible or concealed.
 Self is blinded or dazzled.
 Self has Blind-Fight.
-    * The xdy-pf2e-workbench-macros compendium now contains a useful macro (along with some helper macros).
+    * The xdy-pf2e-workbench-macros compendium now contains a couple of useful macros (along with some helper macros).
         * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in the party at that action.
 To use it, import all macros from the compendium ' xdy-pf2e-workbench-macros', making sure to check 'Keep Document IDs' when importing.
 (Thanks ApoAstolov).
+        * 'Refocus' shows Dialog with buttons to regain 1 focus point, or 2 if the character has any of the *-focus feats, or 3 if any of the *-wellspring feats.
+With admonition to only choose that button if one has indeed spent more than 2 or 3 focus points since the last refocus.

 * Experimental features:
     * None right now.